LaboratoryForPlayfulComputation/RaspiWiFi/Readme.txt

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-Note the differences in inet!
+Note the differences in inet addresses!

 2. To see if the connection monitor is running in the background: pi@raspberrypi:~ $ ps aux | grep "python"